JetBrains/teamcity-azure-agent/README.md

 When TeamCity realizes that it needs more agents, it starts a new instance from the image and deletes it after it becomes unnecessary (when a defined timeout elapsed).
 Depending on the image details, the behaviour would vary:

-* **Deprovisioned image** - in this case TeamCity will bypass the server URL directly into the created image, so you can use the same image with several TeamCity servers.
+* **Deprovisioned image**: in this case TeamCity will bypass the server URL directly into the created image, so you can use the same image with several TeamCity servers.
 To create an image, please follow gudelines for [Linux](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-classic-capture-image/) and [Windows](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-classic-capture-image/) virtual machines.
 You also need to provide a username/password to let Azure create a new user on the newly created VM.
 The credentials must match the Azure credentials requirements: the username should contain at least 5 symbols and the password should match the [passwords policy](http://msdn.microsoft.com/en-us/library/ms161959.aspx).
-* **Specialized image** in this case the user does not prepare an image before capturing.
+* **Specialized image**:in this case the user does not prepare an image before capturing.
 This type of image requires the `serverUrl` property in the `buildAgent.properties` to point to the TeamCity server.
 If the server address changes, the image becomes invalid and you need to create a new one.

 #### Start/Stop

 It works with the currently existing Virtual Machine instances.
-TeamCity starts the instance before the build and stops after a build or idle timeout (depending on the profile settings).
+TeamCity starts the instance before a build and stops after the build or idle timeout (depending on the profile settings).
 The machine state is saved.
 When the TeamCity server url changes, you need to change the `serverUrl` parameter in the `buildAgent.properties` to point to the new server.

 ### Virtual Machines Preparation

 Before you can start using integration, you need to create a new classic Virtual Machine instance.
 The Teamcity Build Agent must be installed and set to start automatically.
-Also, you need to manually point the agent to the existing TeamCity server with the Azure plugin installed to let the build agent download the plugins.
+Also, you need to manually point the agent to an existing TeamCity server with the Azure plugin installed to let the build agent download the plugins.

-To use the _Fresh Clone_ behaviour, you need to create an image from this instance (depending on whether you checked "I have run the Windows Azure Linux Agent on the virtual machine"/" I have run Sysprep on the virtual machine" checkbox) the image will be Generalized (checked) or Specialized (unchecked) and behaviour would slightly differ).
+To use the _Fresh Clone_ behaviour, you need to create an image from this instance (depending on whether you checked "I have run the Windows Azure Linux Agent on the virtual machine"/" I have run Sysprep on the virtual machine" checkbox, the image will be Generalized (checked) or Specialized (unchecked) and behaviour will slightly differ).

-To use _Start/Stop_ behaviour, you just need to stop the Virtual Machine Instance before configuring it in TeamCity.
+To use the _Start/Stop_ behaviour, you just need to stop the Virtual Machine Instance before configuring it in TeamCity.

 ## License